laysiong/Data-Analysis-Projects/CreditCard_Analysis/README_PSPD-Bank-CreditCard-Analysis_WIP.md

   <img src="https://github.com/laysiong/Data-Analysis-Projects/assets/65546211/eb36ac16-9c0a-4560-aeea-92fd2e53600f">
 </p>

-<h3> Who might get Bankrupt? </h3>
+<h3>6.Who is more likely to go bankrupt?</h3>
-<p> Currently, there is no cilent who had declared Bankrupt in the data.
-So for us to find out who could potentially bankrupt, we will first define what is consider as Bankrupt.
-The <b>definition of Bankrupt</b> for this case, is when cilents is unable to repay outstanding debts or outstanind debts is twice on what cilents had repay, decrease in repay to spending amount monthly and bad credit score.
-Those will be 3 factor we will acesss merit or dermit point to the cilent to gauge if they will likely to declared bankrupt.
+<p> Currently, no customers has declared bankruptcy in the data.
+So for us to find out who could potentially bankrupt, we will first define what is considered Bankrupt.
+The <b>definition of Bankrupt</b> for this case, is when customers are unable to repay outstanding debts or outstanding debts are twice what customers had repaid, decrease in repayment to spending amount monthly, and a bad credit score.
+Those will be 3 factors we will access merit or demerit points to the customers to gauge if they will likely to declared bankrupt.
 </p>

 <p align="center">